https://github.com/lxzan/memorycache

 @Nazz Ok, maybe I'm misunderstanding something then I'd like to understand how it works in general.

+1.)
+Suppose you use heap for the list in lru.
+Then why do it at all for O(logn) when you can do it for O(1)?
+And then how does deleting expirated items even work if the heap is not ordered by expiry time?
+It seems to me there is no way and memorycache leaves a large number of items alive until it reaches them in lru.
+2.)
+Cutting lru into shards looks questionable in terms of hit ratio because one of the shards may simply have more items than the others and will constantly evict good items.
 3.)
 Yes, redis can store id's but that's not what I was writing about.
 In a trace of random strings, all elements occur only once.
 And querying each of them is a cache miss but in reality there is a set of most frequent elements, which is what we want to store.
 And in memorycache benchmarks, any new item causes the caches to constantly evict items which would not happen in reality.
 It would also be cool to see benchmarks with a combination of set and get operations.
-And hit ratio comparison too.
+And hit ratio comparison too. |

 16